I got my answer on day three.

 The other big risk factor in Alaska is the weather.
 Yes, they get huge storms that come rolling in from the Gulf of Alaska and deposit bucket loads of fresh snow, but those storms have a habit of staying put.
 I’ve spoken to a number of people that have made the journey all the way out there only to be stuck, grounded for the whole week.
 Unlike heli skiing in Canada, where they have plenty of mature forests to ski in during inclement weather, Alaska can’t boast such variety of terrain.

 Photo from Alyeska Resort from Chugach Powder Guides

 Like all risks however, you can mitigate against them, and Chugach have a clever set-up at their Girdwood base where you can cat ski on any days the heli can’t fly.
 Of course we’d all prefer to be heli skiing, but chances are if the heli isn’t flying its snowing and their cat skiing tenure has some pretty awesome terrain above and below the tree line for you to try out.

 Pure Powder are the exclusive UK representatives of Chugach Powder Guides in Alaska.
-For details of heli skiing in Alaska, as well as Chugach’s special 15 year anniversary prices, visit our Alaska page or contact the heli skiing and off piste skiing experts directly.
+For details of heli skiing in Alaska, visit our Alaska page or contact the heli skiing and off piste skiing experts directly.